tanner-wauchope/english_semantics/README.md

 # protolanguage (alpha)
-This is an experimental programming language with extensible syntax.
+This is an experimental programming language with unstructured syntax.
 Until the project is in beta, APIs may change frequently.